trustcrypto/documentation-theme-jekyll/pages/mydoc/security.md

 Touchpin 6 Value = 721

-With user interaction, the touchpin values change significantly.
-Also the touchpins next to the button that was pressed change slightly just from the proximity of a user's finger to that button.
-As implemented, touchpin values are read from all six capacitive touch sensors once every ~10ms and users are required to have a PIN of 7 – 10 digits.
+With user interaction, the touch pin values change significantly.
+Also the touch pins next to the button that was pressed change slightly just from the proximity of a user's finger to that button.
+As implemented, touch pin values are read from all six capacitive touch sensors once every ~10ms and users are required to have a PIN of 7 – 10 digits.
 During a typical login (One button press per second), this generates approximately 56 - 80 numbers based on the conductivity of a user's skin and 280 - 400 numbers based on the conductivity of the air around the buttons not being pressed.
 By performing xor and bitshift operations on these numbers we can generate a random number that is based on non-deterministic values that are completely unpredictable.
 Additionally, if a user enters an incorrect PIN this would generate even more entropy as this would require re-entering the PIN and during use the buttons are also pressed to select sites to authenticate to which generates constantly unpredictable entropy.

 #### Config Mode {#config-mode}